 • Each poem must be the entrant’s own work: it must not incorporate poetry by others without acknowledgement and (where appropriate) citation, and it must not include substantial elements (phrases, lines, or larger blocks of composition) that have been suggested or authored by others engaged in providing specific editorial advice to the entrant.

-• Entries must not be created using AI.
+• Entries must not have been created using AI.

 • Poems must not have been previously published, broadcast or submitted to another competition.